Rail Paybus FP1: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The first rail buses also have obvious social significance, in the first instance because of their importance in attempting to provide a passenger service where more conventional rail transport was uneconomic.
 However given that this use was short-lived, the reallocation of these vehicles as pay buses, allowing substantial and enduring changes and efficiencies in the way Railway staff were paid, is the more significant.
 The Railways were an important element of life in most parts of rural NSW, with Railway employees and their families representing a significant proportion of the community - indeed the NSW Government Railways were the largest employer in Australia.
 The periodic arrival of the pay bus at a town where Railway staff were employed was also a significant social event.
-In this context, and especially as this same method of payment of wages to remote staff continued through a further generation of pay bus, spanning a total period of some 50years, FP1 can be said to be representative.
+In this context, and especially as this same method of payment of wages to remote staff continued through a further generation of pay bus, spanning a total period of some 50 years, FP1 can be said to be representative.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 There is considerable significance in the adaptation of road bus technology to rail transport, displayed by this first group of rail buses in particular.
-Both mechanically and as examples of coach-building, these vehicles are pure road bus, with the necessary adaptation to fit them for rail use confined to the mechanical aspects only - virtually only the wheels.
+Both mechanically and as examples of coach-building, these vehicles are pure road bus, with the necessary adaptation to fit them for rail use confined to the mechanical aspects only – virtually only the wheels.
 Again under this heading, FP1 is both representative and rare.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Extremely rare.
 This is the only known example of a pre-war rail bus in existence.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-This is the only StateRail owned rail bus/pay bus extant.
+This is the only State Rail owned rail bus/pay bus extant.
 It is a good representation of adaptive use of other technologies applied to a railway situation and a re-use of a vehicle that was not satisfactory in its original role, but was successful in another.